 In the project 'Signs of the times' (SOTT) (EU programme KA219) there are four participating (upper) secondary schools from four European countries: Forssan yhteislyseo, Finland (an upper secondary school with 540 students, aged 16-19, and 30 teachers), Bernstorff - Gymnasium , Germany (all fields of secondary education inc. with 920 students and 70 teachers), Liceul de arte vizuale 'Romulus Ladea', Romania (a public vocational school with 480 students, aged 10-18) and SU za HNI 'Konstantin Preslavski', Bulgaria (a national high school of humanity and arts with 1536 students, aged 10-18, and 135 teachers).
 The school in Bulgaria is situated in the city of Varna but the other schools in the provinces/hinterlands.
 Bulgaria on the other hand lies at the outer border of the European Union and thus falls into the same category.
 It is a bonus that the participants represent both relatively new and old member countries of the EU.
 The schools in Bulgaria and Romania have visual arts as their speciality whereas the ones in Germany and Finland are regular (upper) secondary schools with a variety of subjects and programmes available.
 The school in Germany has the status of Europa Schule and experience of integrating immigrant students.
 The emphasis of the project lies on the inclusion in the European community but also on localities with unique characteristics, and thus on equity.

 Apart from the increase in teachers' professional competence and increase in students' skills of study, expected results are personal growth and empowerment.
 It will play a significant role in raising active citizens of the European Union.
-The participating countries may learn from organizing such a long-term problem-based project of learning and this know-how will e.g. be disseminated at the national ICT conference in Hämeenlinna in April, 2020.
+The participating countries may learn from organizing such a long-term problem-based project of learning and this know-how will e.g. be disseminated at the national ICT conference in Hämeenlinna in April, 2020 (postponed due to covid-19 lockdown).
 In addition, teachers will write articles in their national professional papers and magazines such as Stylus (Visual arts) and Virke (Mother tongue and literature) in Finland.